fbpx

 What are reading goals?

 Reading goals are personal targets you set for your reading life.
-They can be whatever you want them to be, the most important thing is that they challenge you, and in the end, you are better for it.
+They can be whatever you want them to be, and the most important thing is that they challenge you, and in the end, you are better for it.

 Why are reading goals important?